TD-2: Reemergence

 A small number of former TD-2 towers have been brought back to use under third-party ownership.
 The original New York to Chicago link is one of these.
 There are two reasons for their re-use, both related to end-to-end time.
-The first is that signals travel somewhat slower in fibre than through the air, about 200,000 km/s instead of 299,700 km/s.
-Much more important is that the fibre networks generally follow existing infrastructure like railways and tunnels rather than the relatively straight point-to-point connections of the microwave system.
+The first is that signals travel somewhat slower in fiber than through the air, about 200,000 km/s instead of 299,700 km/s.
+Much more important is that the fiber networks generally follow existing infrastructure like railways and tunnels rather than the relatively straight point-to-point connections of the microwave system.
 The packets are not routed between the two stations, they are simply forwarded, further improving performance.

 In the case of the New York-Chicago link, third-party measurements showed an average overall drop in latency of 2.5 milliseconds around 2011.
-This corresponded to the opening of the first new microwave link, enough of an improvement for high-frequency trading to pay for itself.
+This corresponded to the opening of the first new microwave link.
 By 2013, 15 such links were in operation between the two cities, and similar networks have been started between London and Frankfurt and other locations.
-Although these do not use the original equipment, and generally don't use the antennas either, the towers are perfectly sited for use with new equipment.
+Although these do not use the original equipment, and generally do not use the antennas either, the towers are perfectly sited for use with new equipment.